CCurl/r4/README.md

 - The CODE area can also be used for data.
 See the 'U' opcode.
 - The VARS area is not used by the r4 system at all, it is 100% free.

-## Locals
+## Temporary registers

-r4 allocates 10 local variables (0-9) per function call.
-They are referred to like registers and have the same operations (r,s,i,d).
-For example, i4 increments local #4.
+In r4, `T+` allocates 10 temporary registers (r0-r9).
+They are referred to like other registers and have the same operations (r,s,i,d).
+For example, i4 increments temporary register #4. `T-` frees the last allocated set.

 ## LittleFS support